-TIPS FOR CRAFTSMEN ON THE WORKING OF BONE & IVORY
+TIPS FOR CRAFTSMEN ON THE WORKING OF BONE, IVORY, HORN & RESIN IVORY.

 The purpose of this treatise is to convey information to fellow craftsmen, artisans and individuals about the unique properties of bone, horn, Elforyn, Resin Ivory™ and ivory and to convey methods and procedures for successfully working these materials.
 These are unique materials and there are methods of working them that will help one avoid the problems that are all too often encountered by artisans who are not aware of their properties.

 Part I, seen below, will address what most folks need to know and Part II will yield expanded information that will address ivory working by itself in detail.
 Some of this information is from our own knowledge of working these materials while some of the information is gleaned from Victorian, Colonial, Medieval and Ancient sources.